-If your computer’s settings aren’t correct, you won’t hear any sound.
-It’s often not the fault of the cable, and your device should be adjusted to fix the sound.
+If your computer's settings aren't correct, you won't hear any sound.
+It's often not the cable's fault, and your device should be adjusted to fix the sound.

 HDMI Vs Optical Cables

-However, this seeming equity between HDMI and optical cables disappears when you’re not using a multi-channel source.
+However, this seeming equity between HDMI and optical cables disappears when you're not using a multi-channel source.
 When high-resolution audio is available, HDMI is the preferred choice.
-It was designed for this type of situation, and allows for a better listening experience than optical cables.
+It is designed for this type of situation and allows for a better listening experience than optical cables.

 HDMI can be used with several high-resolution formats, including Blu-Ray.
 It can also transmit DTS HD Master Audio and Dolby TrueHD.

 Some older devices do not support HDMI, so we won't benefit from the high-quality digital audio transfer.
 Additionally, if you're connecting an audio transmitter and loudspeakers within the system, HDMI is not usually necessary or even an option.

 Although HDMI is very good at transferring audio, it's not always necessary to use it if you only plan to send audio and don't need to use video.
 Most pro audio and Hi-Fi equipment do not bother with HDMI, as there are plenty of other audio-specific connections on the market that work tremendously well.